 What is a Mortgage Broker?

-During the mortgage loan process, an individual or firm who is an independent agent for both mortgage loan applicant and lender is a mortgage broker.
-A mortgage broker facilitates things for you and your lender, which can be one of the following: a credit union, bank, trust company, finance company, mortgage corporation or even an individual, private investor.
-Acting as a facilitator between you and your lender, your mortgage broker can match you with a credit union, bank, trust company, finance company, mortgage corporation or even an individual, private investor.
-A mortgage broker can look at your finances to determine which lender is the best fit for your loan needs.
-Your broker will offer your mortgage loan application to a handful of lenders, and works with the lender of choice until the loan closes.
-The broker receives a commission from the borrower at closing.
+During the mortgage loan process, an individual or group who is an independent agent for the mortgage loan applicant as well as the lender is a mortgage broker.
+A mortgage broker coordinates things for you and your lender, which can be one of the following: a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
+Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
+A mortgage broker can analyze your finances to find out which lender is the best fit for you.
+From application to closing, your mortgage broker facilitates your loan process: submitting your mortgage application to a number of lenders, and coordinating the process with the lender through to the closing of your loan.
+If the loan closes, the broker's commission is given by the borrower.

 Shopping for a mortgage loan?
-We will be glad to assist you!
-Give us a call at
+We'd be thrilled to discuss your mortgage needs!
+Call us at